 Before I arrived I did a bit of research to find cheap flights to Vietnam, and because I had heard horror stories of being ripped off trying to negotiate a cab from the airport to a hotel.
 I wanted to make sure that didn’t happened and went ahead and paid extra to have airport pick up from the hotel.
 This was the 1st time I had ever paid for a airport pick up and loved that a guy was standing there with my name and hotel (I felt really classy).
 We got in the truck and was instantly transported to the crazy roads of Hanoi.
 Motorbikes were all over the place… whizzing in and out cutting us off.
 I loved it and couldn’t stop smiling of the fact that I was in Vietnam.

 I arrived to the hostel and was exhausted from my transportation day, but was hungry and actually excited to start exploring a bit of Hanoi.
+If you don’t want to stay in a hostel like me, there are also many discount hotels in Hanoi.
 I walked around and went to one of the markets that was down the street and searched for a place to eat.
 I saw in the middle of a very touristic street was a little yellow restaurant with tiny stools and tables that no tourist were walking into, but a lot of locals were so thought why not go there.

 Then I saw everyone else order this bowl of noodles with meat and nuts and thought why not try that too.
 So glad I did because it was so delicious and ended up being one of the meals I loved most in Vietnam.
 The sad thing is I can’t remember the name of it.
 I thought I wrote it my little notebook that I keep track of things like this and can’t find it.
 I tried google-ing it too and couldn’t find it either.
 Here is a photo of it though… ah it was so damn good.